LiamAttClarke/gamejam_speech-jam/README.md

 ## Usage
 1. Download appropriate executable from the [bin/](./bin) directory.
 1. Run executable.
-1. Read instructions printed in the terminal window that opens.
+1. Follow instructions in webpage that opens.

 ## Development Setup